 The final example that we are going to take a look at is medical malpractice.
 This could relate to scenarios whereby the action or lack of action on behalf of a medical professional has created an entirely new illness/injury, has caused an existing condition to get worse or had an impact on your future prognosis.

 There are different examples of medical negligence.
-It is important to point out that this could relate to both public and private medical centres.
+It is important to point out that clinical negligence could relate to both public and private medical centres.
 To give you an understanding of medical negligence, some examples are as follows…

 - A dentist extracting the wrong tooth